JuliaDataScience/JuliaDataScience/contents/why_julia.md

 Julia [@bezanson2017julia] is a relatively new language, first released in 2012, aims to be **both easy and fast**.
 It "runs like C^[sometimes even faster than C.] but reads like Python" [@perkelJuliaComeSyntax2019].
-It was made for scientific computing, capable handling **large amounts of data and computation** while still being fairly **easy to manipulate, create and protype code**.
+It was made for scientific computing, capable of handling **large amounts of data and computation** while still being fairly **easy to manipulate, create and protype code**.

 The creators of julia explained why they created Julia in a [2012 blogpost](https://julialang.org/blog/2012/02/why-we-created-julia/).
-Their motivations shows how Julia was designed to be:
+Their motivations show how Julia was designed to be:

 > We are greedy: we want more.
 > We want a language that’s open source, with a liberal license.